Imagine for a moment that your spouse died suddenly. Would you know what to do?

 Binder dividers with pockets:

 I believe a heavy duty safe is a really good idea if you have house guests or baby/pet/house sitters.
-It also offers protection of important documents and valuables from theft, flood and fire.
+It also offers protection of important documents and valuables from theft, and if you go with a heftier fire and water proof safe, you have added protections from flood and fire.

 When to use your binder